Trojans Korfball Club: 2006–07

 They came out and tried their best to get back into the match but it wasn't enough and the experience of the Mitcham team eventually won through 8–13.

 With the League title effectively all but lost, Trojans had to re-group if they were to take 2nd spot.
 Their previous conquerors Kwiek were level on points and so the remaining match between the two sides would decide the runners up spot, the loser taking 3rd place.

 Trojans had some more injuries to contend with, their captain Chris Spice was again sidelined and David Brooks had still not recovered from his metatarsal problem.

-With a beleaguered squad, Trojans battled for the full 60 minutes but were eventually beaten by several goals and with it, secured 3rd place for the 3rd year in a row.
+With a beleaguered squad, Trojans battled for the full 60 minutes but were eventually beaten by several goals and with it, secured 3rd place for the 3rd consecutive season.

 Trojans had a chance at revenge in the EKA Cup final where they faced off against the new National Champions Mitcham.
 The match was tight throughout the 60 minutes and neither side could be separated, forcing the game into a Golden Goal situation.
 Both teams had opportunities to score and both failed to capitalise until ex-player Sinead Cafferkey found herself unmarked from 3 metres out and slotted the ball home to seal the victory for Trojans.

 It was their first piece of senior silverware in English Korfball.

-The 2007 Europa Shield was held in Barcelona, Spain and was to be Trojans 4th time in the competition.
+The 2007 Europa Shield in Barcelona, Spain was to be Trojans 4th time in the competition.
 They had just signed 2 new female players over the close season which had helped to bolster their squad.

 Their 1st match was against English rivals Kwiek who had beaten them to 2nd place in the domestic league.
 Trojans led from the beginning and never looked back winning 12–6.
 Next up they faced a familiar opponent in MAFC.
 With the Hungarians playing their strong style of rebound defence, it took a while before Trojans could find their shooting boots and eventually pull away 10–5 winners.
 Their final match of day 1 was against KV Selmer, the team that beat them by 2 goals the previous year.
 Much to the satisfaction of the coach, Trojans came firing out of the blocks and put on their best performance in a while to win convincingly 14–7.